Many investors are asking themselves, “When will silver go up?” The market conditions are ripe for another run up in the

 With the silver price enjoying some momentum, investors are keen to know what may come next.
 They continue to ask, “When will silver go up?” and are on the lookout for catalysts that may drive it higher.

-Moving forward, geopolitical events, the global socioeconomic impact of the coronavirus pandemic and future Fed rate changes will be key factors to watch.
-As the US and China continue to be embroiled in longstanding trade tensions and gold continues to climb, silver may be looking at a stellar 2020.
+Moving forward, geopolitical events, the global socioeconomic impact of the coronavirus and future Fed rate changes will be key factors to watch.
+As the US and China continue to be embroiled in longstanding trade tensions and gold continues to climb, silver may be in for a stellar second half of 2021.

 But what about silver supply or silver demand?
-Interestingly, the latest World Silver Survey, published by the Silver Institute and Metals Focus, indicates that in 2019 the silver market experienced a decrease in mine production even though overall global silver supply decline of 4 percent.
+Interestingly, the latest World Silver Survey, published by the Silver Institute and Metals Focus, indicates that in 2020 the silver market experienced a 5.9 percent decrease in mine production, contributing to an overall global silver supply decline of 4 percent.
 No doubt, the slide in production was in large part due to the impact of COVID-19 lockdowns on operations.